Group exercise recertification

 1. 12 Fitness Alberta-approved continuing education credits (within the 2 year period).

-2. Practical Assessment with a Fitness Alberta Trainer/Assistant Trainer (on first recertification of that specialty only)
+2. Complete a practical assessment with a Fitness Alberta Trainer-educator or Assistant Trainer-educator (on first recertification of that specialty only)

 3. CPR issued within the last 12 months and updated yearly (minimum Level A) *Please note: CPR must be valid for more than 3 weeks after recertification date in order to be valid for recertification